-By now you have learnt HTML using online tool and tutorials.
-However, you also want to practice HTML without using the online tutorial code editor.
-Well, you can practice HTML offline by using a browser and a text editor.
+By now I am assuming you have learnt some HTML using online tool and tutorials.
+However, you also want to practice HTML without using the online tutorials and code editor for various reasons.
+Well, it is possible.

 - Tools needed: a browser, a text editor, and an offline HTML and CSS course.

 - Content creation.